alrokayan/hadoop-openstack-centos/README.rst

 Eclipse Plugin Steps
 ---------------------
-To use Eclipse plugin (which acts as client) and test your setup, follow those steps:
+To use Eclipse plugin (which acts as another Hadoop client) and test your setup, follow those steps:

 (1)	Download Eclipse Classic: http://www.eclipse.org/downloads/.
 (2)	Download *Hadoop Eclipse Plugin* from the last section in this page: http://code.google.com/edu/parallel/tools/hadoopvm/index.htm and follow the steps there with the following settings: